-This exclusive unemployment extension in Minnesota is available to former workers in the iron mining industry including workers of employers that provided goods and services to iron mining businesses.
-Qualified unemployment applicants in or connected to the iron mining industry that have exhausted their regular unemployment benefits are eligible for this unemployment extension.
+This exclusive unemployment extension in Minnesota was available to former workers in the iron mining industry including workers of employers that provided goods and services to iron mining businesses.
+Qualified unemployment applicants in or connected to the iron mining industry that had exhausted their regular unemployment benefits were eligible for this unemployment extension.

-Since employment opportunities in iron mining are increasingly scarce, many unemployment claim applicants have relocated or opted for federally-funded job training programs.
+Since employment opportunities in iron mining are increasingly scarce, many unemployment claim applicants relocated or opted for federally-funded job training programs.
 These programs are similar to an MN unemployment extension as they are part of Trade Readjustment Allowances (TRA).

 The training-related unemployment benefits extension provides qualified unemployment applicants with:

-• Paid training for new job opportunities.
+- Paid training for new job opportunities.

-• Monetary allowances for work search in other locations.
+- Monetary allowances for work search in other locations.

-• Financial assistance for relocation to areas with more jobs.
+- Financial assistance for relocation to areas with more jobs.